 Dr Smile and Invisalign are very similar in that they are both clear aligners.
 But there are a few important differences worth noting.
-The main difference between them is that Invisalign is much more closely monitored by dentists and orthodontists.
+The main difference between them is that dentists and orthodontists monitor Invisalign treatment much more closely.
 This is because you can have your check-ins in person.

 Invisalign has a lot more providers in the UK, making it possible to have in-person appointments with your dentist or orthodontist to monitor your progress.

 All Dr Smile treatments are monitored closely with their app.